-RESPONSE: The proposed design does provide for some areas of fill to help with the
+RESPONSE: There are no proposed changes to the lot contours (no fill or cuts) other than what is required for the new foundations and around the perimeter of the existing house to achieve proper drainage away from the structure.

-- higher level of porosity, as the clay subsurface is very shallow. - 2.
-Apply a treatment train or series of storm water treatment measures to provide multiple opportunities for storm water treatment and reduce the possibility of system failure.
-RESPONSE: The proposed design divides the overall rainwater that falls on the roof, driveway and walkways, between the storm water drainage on street and rain garden/filtration.
-There are multiple clean-outs and back-flow prevention devices to assure pro - Incorporate storm water management in road rights-of-way.
-RESPONSE: The road rights-of-way are insufficient in size to provide adequate storm water management. - 4.
-Landscape with rain gardens to provide on-lot detention, filtering of rainwater, and groundwater recharge. - RESPONSE: A rain garden and on-lot detention providing filtration has been included in the design. - 5.
-Use multi-functional open drainage systems in lieu of conventional curb-and-gutter systems. - RESPONSE: The driveway portion will drain to a standard curb-and-gutter system, as that is an existing condition.
-In addition, there is a significant amount of rainwater that will go through an on-site filtration system. - 6.
-Use green roofs for runoff reduction, energy savings, improved air quality, and enhanced aesthetics. - RESPONSE: A green roof was considered.
+- Apply a treatment train or series of storm water treatment measures to provide multiple opportunities for storm water treatment and reduce the possibility of system failure.
+RESPONSE: The proposed design sends the storm water drainage to the rain garden/filtration.
+There are multiple clean-outs and back-flow prevention devices to assure proper water flow from the collection areas around the house to the water garden. - 3.
+Incorporate storm water management in road rights-of-way.
+RESPONSE: Kenthorpe Way storm water drainage is higher than the rainwater collection points around the house.
+The Cedaroak Drive storm water is too far to reach. - 4.
+Landscape with rain gardens to provide on-lot detention, filtering of rainwater, and groundwater recharge.

+RESPONSE: A rain garden and on-lot detention providing filtration has been included in the design.

+5. Use multi-functional open drainage systems in lieu of conventional curb-and-gutter systems.

+RESPONSE: The rainwater from the roofs, driveways, and decks will go through the on-site filtration system.
+In addition, the existing neighbors rainwater discharge will also be collected in the rain garden.

+6. Use green roofs for runoff reduction, energy savings, improved air quality, and enhanced aesthetics.

+RESPONSE: A green roof was considered.
 However cost and required maintenance makes this option not feasible.
-However, some of the rainwater does flow through a rain garden/filtration area. - 7.
-Retain rooftop runoff in a rain barrel for later on-lot use in lawn and garden watering.
+However, all the site rainwater does flow through a rain garden/filtration area.

+- 7. Retain rooftop runoff in a rain barrel for later on-lot use in lawn and garden watering.
 RESPONSE: The vast majority of the site will be replanted with native species, thus not requiring storage of water for the purpose irrigation. - 8.
-Disconnect downspouts from roofs and direct the flow to vegetated infiltration/filtration areas such as rain gardens. - RESPONSE: Approximately half of the rainwater is directed through a vegetated infiltration/filtration area.
+Disconnect downspouts from roofs and direct the flow to vegetated infiltration/filtration areas such as rain gardens.

+RESPONSE: All of the rainwater is directed through a vegetated infiltration/filtration area.

 9. Use pervious paving materials for driveways, parking lots, sidewalks, patios, and walkways.
 RESPONSE: The walkway around the house will be pervious gravel held in place with pressure treated 4x8 wood.
-This will create steps that will provide access around the entire house to allow maintenance.
+This will create a path that will provide access around the entire house to allow maintenance.
 See sketch below for location of pervious paths.